DERGMs: Degeneracy-restricted exponential random graph models: Non-degeneracy and Stability of DERGMs

-Hence, we have $\mathbb P_{\theta}(G \in M_k(\theta)) = (1+r)^{-1} \rightarrow 0$. \end{proof} Theorem \ref{thm:non-degenerate} when combined with Proposition \ref{prop:stableSufficientStatistics} shows that the edge-triangle DERGM is asymptotically non-degenerate at a point $\theta \in \Theta$ where the number of modes is constant.
-This result implies that for large $n$, the edge-triangle DERGM cannot place all its mass on the modes, and there must be a considerable amount of mass assigned to points outside the set of modes.
-Otherwise in the limit, the mass on the modes cannot be $0$, which would contradict Theorem \ref{thm:non-degenerate}.
+\end{proof} Corollary \ref{thm:non-degeneratev2} shows that the edge-triangle DERGM is asymptotically non-(near)-degenerate for $k = o(\log n)$ and $|\theta|_1 = o(\log n)$.
+This result implies that for large $n$, the edge-triangle DERGM cannot place all its mass on the set of $\epsilon$-modes, and there must be a considerable amount of mass assigned to points outside the set of $\epsilon$-modes.